Majic2000/avalanche_analysis_prediction_public/README.md

-# capstone 2023 - Avalanche analysis and prediction system
+# capstone 2023 - Avalanche analysis and prediction system - WORK IN PROGRESS

 CODE IS COMMENTED ALL THROUGHOUT!